Current Lab Members

 UKRI Future Leaders Fellow / Principal Investigator

-I studied Biology at the Middle East Technical University, Turkey and did a MSc in Molecular Biology at the University of Amsterdam.
-I then moved to Scotland where I did my PhD on RNA-binding proteins and non-coding RNAs in C. elegans at the laboratory of Anton Gartner.
-During my postdoctoral research with Eric Miska at the Gurdon Institute, University of Cambridge, I explored multiple RNA mediated gene regulatory mechanisms including small silencing RNAs, long non-coding RNAs and RNA modifications.
+I studied Biology at the Middle East Technical University, Turkey and did an MSc in Molecular Biology at the University of Amsterdam.
+I then moved to Scotland, where I did my PhD on RNA-binding proteins and non-coding RNAs in C. elegans at the laboratory of Anton Gartner.
+During my postdoctoral research with Eric Miska at the Gurdon Institute, University of Cambridge, I explored multiple RNA-mediated gene regulatory mechanisms, including small silencing RNAs, long non-coding RNAs and RNA modifications.
 I am particularly interested in how RNA regulates essential processes in the cell and how RNA functions as a signalling molecule during developmental processes.

 2007 – 2012 PhD at the University of Dundee, Anton Gartner’s lab